-Fisherman will purchase different types of maggots based on the time of year, water conditions, and type of fish they are fishing for.
+Fishermen will purchase different types of maggots based on the time of year, water conditions, and type of fish for which they are fishing.
 When using maggots to feed aquarium fish, the primary consideration is the size of the maggot.

 - White Maggots (Spikes) - Ordinary white maggots, also called spikes, are the largest maggot sold, reaching three-quarters of an inch in size.
 They are the larvae of the Blue Bottle Fly.

 - Dyed maggots: White maggots are often dyed to enhance their attractiveness to the fish.
 However, not all dyes are safe for fish to eat.
 To be on the safe side, avoid using dyed maggots as aquarium fish food.

 - Pinkies: Not to be confused with dyed white maggots, pinkies are naturally pink in color.
 They are the larvae of the green bottle fly and generally about half the size of their white counterparts.

 - Squats – White in color, squats are the larvae of the common housefly and are the smallest maggot offered for sale.
 They are a great size for aquarium fish, but not as often found for sale as the large maggots.